scipion-em/docs/docs/developer/creating-a-plugin.rst

     def _defineVariables(cls):
         cls._defineEmVar(RELION_HOME, 'relion-2.1')

-There are two functions defined in the :ref:`plugin class </api/pyworkflow.plugin>` that may be useful here:
+There are two functions defined in the :doc:`plugin class </api/pyworkflow.plugin>` that may be useful here:
 ``_defineEmVar`` and ``_defineVar``.
 The first one will add the path to ``software/em`` to the variable (which is the default place to install binaries).
 The second will store the value as is.
 We only need ``defineEmVar`` in Relion, since the binary location is the only variable we'll declare.